toitlang/toit/README_OTHERPLATFORMS.md

 </br>

 # Cross-compiling
-How to compile the Toit binaries (toit.compile and toit.run) for another architecture (ie. RISC-V) from an amd64 host
+This section describes how to compile the Toit binaries (toit.compile and toit.run) for another architecture (like RISC-V).

-## 1) Compile host tools
+## 1) Prepare host tools
->Note: This is necessary to generate run_boot.snapshot, a dependency for the toit.run runtime. </br> Follow [steps 2-4 above](README_OTHERPLATFORMS.md#2-install-dependencies) on the host.
+>Note: This is necessary to generate the snapshots that are part of the SDK.

+Follow [steps 2-4 above](README_OTHERPLATFORMS.md#2-install-dependencies) on the host.

 ## 2) Install cross-compile dependencies